stfc/PSyclone/doc/user_guide/psyir.rst

 Copying nodes
 -------------

-Copying a PSyIR node and its children is often useful to avoid repeating the creation of similar PSyIR subtrees.
-The result of the copy allows to modify the original or the copied subtrees independently without altering the other subtree.
+Copying a PSyIR node and its children is often useful in order to avoid repeating the creation of similar PSyIR subtrees.
+The result of the copy allows the modification of the original and the copied subtrees independently, without altering the other subtree.
 Note that this is not equivalent to the Python ``copy`` or ``deepcopy`` functionality provided in the ``copy`` library.
 This method performs a bespoke copy operation where some components of the tree, like children, are recursively copied, while others, like the top-level parent reference are not.

 .. code-block:: python